CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ### Certificate Issuance

-The organisation must self-issue an X.509 certificate using its private key, or reuse an existing certificate valid during the intended validity period.
+The organisation must issue an X.509 certificate using its private key, or reuse an existing certificate valid during the intended validity period.

 When issuing a member certificate, the organisation must distribute it along with the organisation certificate.
 This can be done with a member id bundle as defined in {{member-id-bundle}}, which is desirable in services meant to be used offline as it also contains the DNSSEC chain.